walea3/code-samples/README.md

 - Styling using CSS-in-JS with JSS library
 - Unit Testing with Jest & Enzyme
 - E2E testing with Webdriver.io & Cucumber using Page Object Model

+## Gatsby site example

+A gatsby site extracted from a component library project.

+- Gatsby
+- NetlifyCMS with content in Markdown & YAML